 - In case of S.B. is payable under the plans, will be considered as the business income of the company & will be taxable under section 28 (vi) of the income tax ACT.

 - Under section 31(1) of the income tax Act, the premium paid under key man insurance can be claimed by corporate entities as bonafide business expenses.

 - If the policy has been assigned to the key man, the policy-proceeds including bonus will be taken as profit under section 17 (clause) of the income tax Act.

-- If the director of the company is the assignee under the key man policy, it will be taken as ‘income from other sources’ and will be taxable according to the section 56 (2ic) of the income tax Act.
+- If the company director is the assignee under the key man policy, it will be taken as ‘income from other sources and will be taxable according to section 56 (2ic) of the income tax Act.

 The above is the product summary giving the key features of the plan.
 This is for illustrative purposes only.
 This does not represent a contract and for details please refer to your policy document.